mehulagg/gitlab/doc/user/snippets.md

 ## Comment on snippets

-With snippets, you engage in a conversation about that piece of code, encouraging user collaboration.
+With snippets, you engage in a conversation about that piece of code, which can encourage user collaboration.

 ## Troubleshooting

 ### Snippet limitations

 - Binary files are not supported.
 - Creating or deleting branches is not supported.
-Only a default `master` branch is used.
+Only the default branch is used.
 - Git tags are not supported in snippet repositories.
 - Snippets' repositories are limited to 10 files.
 Attempting to push more than 10 files results in an error.